iiumschedule/iiumscwebsite/docs/extract/imaluum/index.md

 ---
-title: Extract JSON from i-ma'luum
+title: from i-ma'luum
 ---

-# Extract JSON from i-ma'luum
+# Extract subjects from i-ma'luum

 You are viewing the steps to extract schedule information via **I-ma'luum website**.
 For prereg, click [here](../prereg/).